Part of the complete guide to understanding addiction

 Blood – traces of fentanyl remain detectable in blood tests from 5 hours to up to 2 days.

-Half-life refers to the duration of time it takes for a drug to be reduced by half in concentration.
+The half life of opioids refers to the duration of time it takes for a drug to be reduced by half in concentration.
 Different opiates have different half-lives.
 Below are common examples:

 Hydrocodone